 It’s hard to imagine our world without mobile phones.
-In South Africa cell phones are only as old as our democracy, with the first mobile phone services being launched in 1994.
+In South Africa, cell phones are only as old as our democracy.
+The first mobile phone services being launched in 1994.
 Nowadays, even in the poorest communities, South Africans have access to a cell phone.
-Given these statistics it is not surprising that an incredible 75% of all web traffic is generated via mobile!
-Bearing this in mind a mobile first strategy and a responsive website are absolute must-haves for any brand on digital.
+Given these statistics, it is not surprising that an incredible 75% of all web traffic is generated via mobile!
+Bearing this in mind a mobile-first strategy and a responsive website are absolute must-haves for any brand on digital.

-With our fast-paced lifestyles people want the convenience of “right here” and “right now”.
-Every day consumers are becoming more reliant on their smartphones to help make last-minute purchases or spur-of-the-moment decisions.
-In fact, smartphone users are 50% more likely to purchase something immediately while using their smartphone compared to a year ago.
+With our fast-paced lifestyles, people want the convenience of “right here” and “right now”.
+Everyday consumers are becoming more reliant on their smartphones to help make last-minute purchases or spur-of-the-moment decisions.
+In fact, smartphone users are 50% more likely to purchase something immediately compared to a year ago.

 When does a website qualify as “mobile-friendly”?

 A mobile-friendly website is one that correctly displays on mobile and hand-held devices.
 Such as your iPhone, Android or Blackberry, as well as iPads & tablets.
 Vital information is visible, images display optimally and the screen is not cluttered with unnecessary elements, which could be visible on laptop view for example.
 Also known as responsive web design, these website designs will “respond” to ANY device or display, be it your cell phone or your 46″ LCD screen.
 This makes for a streamlined experience when viewing the website.

 - Improved user experience, especially for online shoppers